kevin-crook-ucb/ucb_w205_crook_supplement/2018_Fall/synch_session_commands/synch_08.md

-# work in progress, please wait until this message is removed to use this, until I've had a chance to work through it myself

 ### UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #8

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.